“Pink Skies” Lyrics Meaning (Zach Bryan)

 Smell is one of the strongest triggers for memory, and here it pulls the person back to a childhood moment.

-The smallest things, like the scent of fresh grass, can make the past feel just as vivid as the present.
+The smallest things, like the scent of fresh grass, can make the past feel like it was two seconds ago.

 On that kid out on the river